 Whether you’re a seasoned veteran or you’ve never written a song in your life, the following exercises can help you build, expand, and rethink your songwriting.

 Does the word “theory” send chills down your spine?
 You’re in luck.
-If you follow this series from start to finish, you’ll develop a working grasp of the theory that matters without memorizing arcane formulas.
-You’ll be spending your time creating music instead of reading.
+If you follow this series from start to finish, you’ll develop a working grasp of some of the theory that matters without memorizing arcane formulas.
+You’ll be spending your time creating music instead of reading about it.

 All the chords you need to know are listed here.
 If you’re a beginner, don’t worry.
 They’ll be introduced one at a time.